bai-shang/crnn_ctc_ocr_tf/README.md

 More details for CRNN and CTC loss (in chinese): https://zhuanlan.zhihu.com/p/43534801

 # Dependencies
 All dependencies should be installed are as follow:
+* Python2.7 or Python3
 * tensorflow==1.8.0
 * opencv-python
 * numpy